Shakya: Language

+The Shakyans were at least bilingual, under the linguistic influence of Munda languages, as attested by many of their villages having Mundari names, and the name of the founder of their clan, which has been recorded in the Sanskrit form Ikṣvāku and the Pali form Okkāka, being of Munda origin.

-Social and political organisation
+Social organisation

-Republican institutions
+Class system

+The society of the Shakyas and Koliyas was a stratified one which did not subscribe to the caturvarṇa social organisation consisting of brāhmaṇas, khattiyas, vessas, and suddas, but instead consisted of an aristocratic class of khattiyas and a slave or servant class of suddas, themselves comprising at least an aristocracy, as well as land-owners, attendants, labourers, and serfs.

+Landholders held the title of bhojakās, literally meaning "enjoyers (of the right to own land)", and used in the sense of "headmen".

+The lower classes of Shakya society consisted of servants, in Pāli called kammakaras (lit. 'labourers') and sevakas (lit. 'serfs'), who performed the labour in the farms.

+Administrative structure

 The Sakyas were organised into a gaṇasaṅgha (an aristocratic oligarchic republic) similarly to the Licchavikas.

-The Assembly
+The assembly

 The heads of the Sakya khattiya clans of the Gotama gotta formed an Assembly, and they held the title of rājās.
 The position of rājā was hereditary, and after a rājā's death was passed to his eldest son, who while he was living held the title of uparājā ("Viceroy").

 The political system of the Sakyas was identical to that of the Koliyas, and like the Koliyas and the other gaṇasaṅghas, the Assembly met in a santhāgāra, the main of which was located at Kapilavatthu, although at least one other Sakya santhāgāra also existed at Cātuma.
 The judicial and legislative functions of the Assembly of the Sakyas were not distinctly separated, and it met to discuss important issues concerning public affairs, such as war, peace, and alliances.
 The Sakya Assembly deliberated on important issues, and it had a simple voting system through either raising hands or the use of wooden chips.

-The Council
+The council

 Similarly to the other gaṇasaṅghas, the Sakya Assembly met rarely and it instead had an inner and smaller Council which met more often to administer the republic in the name of the Assembly.
-The members of the Council, titled amaccās, formed a college which was directly in charge of public affairs of the republic.
+The members of the council, titled amaccās, formed a college which was directly in charge of public affairs of the republic.

 The (Consul)

 The head of the Sakya republic was an elected chief, which was a position of first among equals similar to Roman consuls and Greek archons, and whose incumbent had the title of mahārājā.
-The mahārājā was in charge of administering the republic with the help of the Council.
+The mahārājā was in charge of administering the republic with the help of the council.